 Trust in Social Media

 If there was ever a time to jump onto social media, this would be it.
-Regardless of your target demographic, you’re likely to find them on platforms like Facebook, Twitter and Instagram.
+Regardless of your target demographic, you’re likely to find them on platforms like Facebook, Twitter, and Instagram.
 The key is finding the right one through trial and error.
 If you don’t already have a social media page, don’t fret; use this opportunity to promote your online presence.
 Include a card prompting purchasers to visit you on social media or to share their purchases with a particular hashtag.
 You can also put your social media links front and center on your website.
-This is also the time to show off you creative juices and try something new or bold on social media.
+This is also the time to show off your creative juices and try something new or bold on social media.
 Try posting a funny picture with a catchy caption.
 Add a quirky and catchy hashtag.

 Social Media Hype

 If you’re all out of creative ideas, or nothing crazy is really popping out to you as interesting content, go for the sales.
 Advertise some limited-time product or service that will blow other offers out of the water.
 Customers will tend to flock towards the scarce products before moving on to the more common sorts.
 If you post or tweet out some form of promotional content, make sure you’re online to answer any questions!
 Many brands think their social media efforts stop at posting, but that’s only half the job.
 Social media is an interactive platform that has allowed brands and companies to access their customers like never before, which makes the interaction a key determinant of success across social media platforms.
 If you’re only doing the first part, its the equivalent of leaving a conversation halfway.

 Optimizing Your Website